snwau/SWSnapshotStackView/README.md

  *   Dynamic resizing of views frame via slider.
  *   Selection and rendering of display mode (single or stack) via switch.

 ![Screenshot](http://github.com/snwau/SWSnapshotStackView/raw/master/ScreenshotDemo.png)

 Known Issues
 ------------

 At time of release:

  * Matte and shadow effects require scaling to suit smaller frame sizes, otherwise effects can look exaggerated.

-For an updated list of issues, refer to the current [issues](https://github.com/snwau/SWSnapshotStackView/issues) on GitHub.
+For an updated list of issues, refer to [Issues on GitHub](https://github.com/snwau/SWSnapshotStackView/issues).

 Future Work
 -----------

 Future enhancements when time permits, include in order of priority;

  * Provide facility to enable randomisation of rotation angles for underlying shots within the stack, currently static.
  * Better support for smaller view frames, by scaling matte and shadow effects accordingly.
  * Provide option for cropping image to frame dimensions/aspect rather than always drawing to maintain image aspect ratio.